 When it comes to stimulating muscle growth, collagen has not shown that it is as effective as whey in sports science studies (27).

-Researchers think that collagen’s very low amounts of the BCAA leucine (compared to whey) is the reason collagen powder isn’t as good of a muscle builder as whey is.
+Some researchers think that collagen’s very low amounts of the BCAA leucine (compared to whey) is the reason collagen powder isn’t as good of a muscle builder as whey is.

 After 12 weeks, the researchers found those taking the collagen had greater benefits than the participants who only did the resistance training, noting: